Target-Aware Video Diffusion Models: Target-Aware Video Diffusion Models

 To train our target-aware model, we require videos that satisfy two conditions: (1) the initial frame should depict a scene where an actor is present but not yet interacting with the target, and (2) subsequent frames must capture the actor engaging with the target.
-By utilizing the segmentation mask of the target in the first frame, indicating the object the actor eventually interacts with, our model learns target awareness.
-To this end, we present a video dataset that captures such interaction scenarios, with segmentation masks for the target in the initial frame and corresponding text prompts.
-We curate and preprocess a set of videos of a person interacting with a target object in a scene, sourced from BEHAVE~\cite{bhatnagar2022behave} and Ego-Exo4D~\cite{grauman2024ego} datasets.
-BEHAVE dataset features videos where a single person interacts with a clearly defined target object in a relatively simple setting, whereas Ego-Exo4D contains more complex scenarios such as cooking or bike repairing, where multiple objects, including those of the same type, may be present.
+Directly collecting such data through one's own captures is infeasible, since it would not provide sufficient scale or diversity.
+To this end, we curate a dedicated dataset for target-aware video generation, designed to cover diverse interaction scenarios and align with our training pipeline.
+Each video, sourced from BEHAVE~\citep{bhatnagar2022behave} and Ego-Exo4D~\citep{grauman2024ego} datasets, is annotated with a segmentation mask of the target in the initial frame and paired with text prompts describing the action.
+BEHAVE dataset features videos where a single person interacts with a clearly defined target object in a relatively simple setting, whereas Ego-Exo4D contains more complex scenarios, such as cooking or bike repairing, where multiple objects, including those of the same type, may be present.
 In total, we extract 1290 clips that meet our criteria.
-We obtain the mask for the target object in the initial frame using an off-the-shelf segmentation model~\cite{kirillov2023sam} and generate text prompts with CogVLM2-Caption~\cite{yang2024cogvideox}, the same captioning tool used for training our base model.
+We obtain the mask for the target object in the initial frame using an off-the-shelf segmentation model~\citep{kirillov2023sam} and generate text prompts with CogVLM2-Caption~\citep{yang2024cogvideox}, the same captioning tool used for training our base model.
 While it is ideal to prepend [TGT] tokens to the target object nouns during caption generation, we find that current video captioning tools cannot reliably identify the target object in complex scenes.
-Therefore, we add a general sentence, “The person interacts with [TGT] object.” to the generated captions as described in ~\cref{sec:training}, which we find sufficient to train our target-aware model.
+Therefore, we add a general sentence, ``The person interacts with [TGT] object." to the generated captions as described in ~\cref{sec:training}, which we find sufficient to train our target-aware model.